Jackson Heights: Fire safety

 Jackson Heights is served by two New York City Fire Department (FDNY) fire stations.
 Engine Co.
 307/Ladder Co.
-154 is located at 81–19 Northern Boulevard.
+154 is at 81–19 Northern Boulevard.
 Another fire station, Engine Co.
-316, is located at 27–12 Kearney Street in East Elmhurst.
+316, is at 27–12 Kearney Street in East Elmhurst.

 Health

 As of 2018, preterm births are about the same in Jackson Heights as in other places citywide, but births to teenage mothers are more common.
 In Jackson Heights, there were 86 preterm births per 1,000 live births (compared to 87 per 1,000 citywide), and 27.9 births to teenage mothers per 1,000 live births (compared to 19.3 per 1,000 citywide).
 Jackson Heights has a high population of residents who are uninsured.
 In 2018, this population of uninsured residents was estimated to be 28%, which is higher than the citywide rate of 12%.

 The concentration of fine particulate matter, the deadliest type of air pollutant, in Jackson Heights is 0.0073 mg/m3, lower than the city average.
 Thirteen percent of Jackson Heights residents are smokers, which is slightly lower than the city average of 14% of residents being smokers.
 In Jackson Heights, 20% of residents are obese, 13% are diabetic, and 29% have high blood pressure—compared to the citywide averages of 20%, 14%, and 24% respectively.
 In addition, 26% of children are obese, compared to the citywide average of 20%.

 Eighty-six percent of residents eat some fruits and vegetables every day, which is slightly lower than the city's average of 87%.
 In 2018, 72% of residents described their health as "good", "very good", or "excellent", lower than the city's average of 78%.
 For every supermarket in Jackson Heights, there are 17 bodegas.
 Jackson Heights also has two farmer's markets.

 The nearest large hospital in the Jackson Heights area is the Elmhurst Hospital Center in Elmhurst.